almero-digital-marketing/mikser-docs/layouts.md

 </html>
 ```

-If we were using partials insted of blocks inside `html5.ect` we will get the default navigation.
+If we use partials instead of blocks inside `html5.ect` the index page will have the default navigation as any other page.

 Everything that applies to the layouts applies to the blocks and partials as well.
 All blocks and partials defined in the `/html5.ect` layout will be available to the child layouts using it.
 The data defined inside blocks is available only in the block layout chain.
 The same is true for the data defined in the document layout chain.